Ray Avery (scientist): Career

 After graduating, Avery worked as an analyst in laboratories, in which he eventually took a shareholding.
 After leaving Britain and settling in New Zealand, he was a founding member of the Department of Clinical Pharmacology at the University of Auckland School of Medicine.
 He was then the technical director of Douglas Pharmaceuticals, where he developed and commercialised pharmaceutical and nutritional products.

 In the 1990s, as Technical Director of the Fred Hollows Foundation, Avery designed and commissioned two intraocular lens manufacturing facilities in Asmara, Eritrea and Kathmandu, Nepal.
 Avery worked with other members of the team to develop replacement equipment when it became apparent that the manufacturing equipment originally commissioned by the foundation was not suitable.

-In 2003, Avery founded an organisation focussed on international development, Medicine Mondiale, which he described as dedicated to making quality healthcare and equipment accessible to even the poorest developing nations around the world.
+In 2003, Avery founded an organisation focused on international development, Medicine Mondiale, which he described as dedicated to making quality healthcare and equipment accessible to even the poorest developing nations around the world.
 It was registered as a charity in New Zealand in 2008 and is also known as the Sir Ray Avery Foundation.

 In 2009, Avery received a World Class New Zealand Award in the Life Sciences category.

 Avery is a co–founder of Jupl NZ Ltd, a medical technology company.